No-Bake Walnut Granola Bars

 Instructions

-• Add your oats, walnuts, hemp hearts, vanilla and cinnamon.
+• Add the dates, oats, walnuts, hemp hearts, vanilla, cinnamon, and salt to a food processor.
 Process until the mixture sticks together when pressed, adding water as needed.
 It will depend on how dry your dates are, I usually need around 3 tablespoons.

 • Press the mixture at the bottom of a dish.
 Cut into approximately 8 bars.
 Drizzle with melted chocolate if desired.